linux-training-group-1/asset-registry-config/README.md

 ```
 kubectl apply -f argocd/
 ```
 This method of deploying the application only checks for changes every 3 minutes.
-If you want to immidaitely reflect the cahnges, intigrate your GitHub account and select this project.
+If you want to immidaitely reflect the changes, intigrate your GitHub account and select this project using the Argo CD GUI.